YanShynkevich/public/help/visualize/viewers/radar-viewer.md

   1. Right-click a grid.
 The context menu appears.
   1. Select **Add** > **Summary columns** > **Radar**.

-When you add a standalone radar viewer, Datagrok chooses all numerical columns from the table (their number is limited to 20).
+Initially, a radar viewer picks up the first 20 numerical columns in the corresponding table.
 For each column, it forms an axis and calculates the min and max percentiles (5th and 95th).
 As row values, percentiles are also connected across axes forming two color-filled areas.

 ## Configuring a radar viewer